-Our other payables mainly include payrolls payable, value-added tax and surcharges payable, deposits and others.
-As of 31 December 2022 and 2023, our other payables were RMB9.9 million and RMB10.3 million, respectively.
-Such increase was primarily due to a new payable of RMB1.3 million for purchasing non-performing loan.
+Our other payables mainly include payrolls payable, value-added tax and surcharges payable, deposits, securities settlement payable and others.
+As of 31 December 2023 and 2024, our other payables were RMB10.3 million and RMB10.0 million, respectively.
+Such decrease was primarily due to the decrease in payrolls payable of RMB1.0 million.